Megan Alicia Behrman represents a wide range of clients in their highest stakes litigation and investigations.

 Megan maintains an active pro bono practice and has successfully represented asylees in immigration court, victims of domestic abuse, and prisoners subjected to unconstitutional conditions of confinement.

-A recognized leader at the firm, Megan is a member of the Training & Career Enhancement (TACE) Committee and previously served on the Pro Bono Committee.
+A recognized leader at the firm, Megan is a member of the Recruiting Committee and previously served on the Training & Career Enhancement (TACE) and Pro Bono Committees.

 Before joining Latham, Megan clerked for Judge Henry Coke Morgan Jr. of the US District Court for the Eastern District of Virginia.